ksuomala/Roger_skyline/README.md

   if if enp0s3 is down run ```ip link set enp0s3 up```

+  It always seems to be a good idea to restart your VM after network modifications

   --------------------------------
 • You have to change the default port of the SSH service by the one of your choice.